2011 in Bellator MMA: Results

-Caplan defeated Seiber via unanimous decision (29-28, 29-28, 29-28).

 Bellator 55

-Bellator 55 was a mixed martial arts event held by Bellator Fighting Championships on October 22, 2011 at Cocopah Resort and Casino in Somerton, Arizona.
+Bellator 55 was a mixed martial arts event held by Bellator Fighting Championships on October 22, 2011, at Cocopah Resort and Casino in Somerton, Arizona.
 The event was distributed live in prime time by MTV2.

 Background

 This event hosted the second round of Bellator's Season Five Bantamweight Tournament.

 Bellator Light Heavyweight Champion Christian M'Pumbu fought Travis Wiuff in a non-title bout.
 M'Pumbu become the first Bellator champion to lose in a non-title bout.

 Despite a close split decision loss, main eventer Marcos Galvão was awarded a "win" bonus.

 The event earned an average of 168,000 viewers on MTV2.